-If you are planning to live in Spain then do remember that medical staff do not always speak English, although if you have chosen a good park to live they will ensure that you have an Interpreter.
+If you are planning to live in Spain please remember that medical staff do not always speak English.
+If you have chosen a residential park to live they will ensure that you have an Interpreter.
 That is all part of the lifestyle on the parks.

 The quality of care in Spain offered to residents is first class.
 Residents are in the Spanish health care system as if they were Spanish.
 A health card is issued.

 In certain cases you might need a translator but the park can easily arrange one.
 Waiting times are a lot shorter than in the UK in a lot of cases.

 Before moving to Spain, you should make sure you apply for the European Health Insurance card (EHIC).

 A EHIC will cover you for emergency healthcare treatment in Spain.
 It is for tourists as a rule but will cover your first few weeks or months in Spain.